simonprickett/simonprickett.github.io/_posts/2021-01-30-alexa-redis-dead-or-alive.md

 ## Database Setup

-I need a pool of celebrities that the code can randomly select from each time a user starts a new game.
-The record for each celebrity should consist of their name and profession, so user's have some context.
+I needed a pool of celebrities that the code can randomly select from each time a user starts a new game.
+The record for each celebrity should consist of their name and profession, so users have some context.
 I decided to include 100 celebrities in a JSON file, for example:

 <script src="https://gist.github.com/simonprickett/eb5f05a24a0806d9a5c1132ad92bbd74.js"></script>